xbrunoohs/jokenpo-server-client/README.md

 # jokenpo-server-client

-A Jokenpo made with python and sockets.
+A Jokenpo made by Bruno H and Antony with python and sockets.
 This project supports a maximum of 5 simultaneous connections playing in one server.
 Each request is handled in a different thread.